 In the United States, especially Florida, car accidents are one of the leading causes of serious and fatal injuries.

-One of the areas of the body that is most vulnerable during a car accident is the chest.
-Many accident lawyers report that they have seen even minor car accident victims with painful chest injuries.
+One of the most vulnerable areas of the body in a car accident is the chest.

 Why Chest Injuries are Common in Car Accidents

 According to medical professionals, the reason that chest injuries are so common in car accidents is because of the positioning of both the driver and the passenger in the vehicle.